-

 Leave a comment

-Invention was your solitude, your twin, wasn’t it, Miss Nin?
-The way you spread secret pages like silk violet capes, like fringed shawls, over an air of mystery, and err of desire.
-You enabled symmetry, to confess.
-Why couldn’t a … Continue reading
+Invention was your solitude and twin, wasn’t it, Miss Nin?
+The calculated manner in which you spread secret pages, like silk violet capes or fringed shawls, promising an air of mystery and desire.
+You enabled the cause of symmetry, so … Continue reading

 Henry Miller